openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_integration.rst

 Expected result
 ###############

-Cluster should be deployed and all OSTF test cases should be passed.
+Cluster should be deployed and all OSTF test cases should be passed (excluding platform tests that require TestVM image).